Contactless Bank cards

 Back

 ‘SimplyGo’ provides a range of e-payment options in-transit for commuters, bringing more ease and convenience for fare payments on trains and buses.
-Commuters can use their contactless bank cards (Mastercard, NETS and VISA) or Mastercard/Visa cards added to the mobile wallet for fare payments, eliminating the need for top-ups or carry a separate travel card.
-They can also use their SimplyGo EZ-Link cards or SimplyGo Concession card.
+Commuters can use their contactless bank cards (American Express, Mastercard, NETS and VISA) or American Express/Mastercard/Visa cards added to the mobile wallet* for fare payments, eliminating the need for top-ups or carry a separate travel card.
+They can also use their SimplyGo EZ-Link cards or SimplyGo Concession cards.

 When using contactless bank cards, mobile wallets and SimplyGo EZ-Link cards for travel on public transport, regular adult fares will be charged.

-Mastercard, NETS and Visa bank cards with the EMVCo Contactless Indicator, including foreign-issued cards*, and co-brand bank cards (contactless bank cards with EZ-Link or NETS FlashPay functionality) are accepted in public transit.
+American Express, Mastercard, NETS and Visa bank cards with the EMVCo Contactless Indicator, including foreign-issued cards*, and co-brand cards (contactless bank cards with EZ-Link or NETS FlashPay functionality) are accepted in public transit.
 There are bank cards under these card schemes that are not accepted, as listed in Question 3.

 Contactless bank cards made of metal can be used but are less responsive.
 If you have trouble using your metal bank card, please switch to a plastic bank card.